sj-omscs/6210-exam-2/exam.md

 You are managing a subset of nodes in a cluster.
 You have chosen to use Spring as the network OS for the cluster.
 You must host the following services:

-1. A PostGRES database server which is replicated on 3 nodes
+1. A Postgres database server which is replicated on 3 nodes
-1. A Web server on 3 nodes
+1. A web server on 3 nodes
-1. A Web-server-load-balancer that does ensures equitable CPU utilization on all the servers for the client requests.
+1. A web server load balancer that does ensures equitable CPU utilization on all the servers for the client requests.
-1. A PostGRES-load-balancer that does round-robin allocation of the servers for the client requests.
+1. A Postgres load balancer that does round-robin allocation of the servers for the client requests.

 Each of the above servers and the load balancers are hosted on distinct nodes on the LAN.
-The clients are all on the same LAN and are expected to make requests to both the POSTGRES and Web service.
+The clients are all on the same LAN and are expected to make requests to both the Postgres and Web service.

 ### 4.1 (6 points)

-For the above deployment to work as envisioned above:
+#### 4.1a

-1. List the subcontracts needed on the client machines.
+List the subcontracts needed on the client machines.

+---

+The clients will need a subcontract with the webserver load balancer and the Postgres load balancer.
+The webserver and Postgres load balancers will both need a subcontract to handle clients.

+#### 4.1b

-1. List the subcontracts needed on the Web-server-load-balancer.
+List the subcontracts needed on the web server load balancer.

+---

+The web server load balancer will need subcontracts with each of the three webservers.
+Each webserver will need a corresponding subcontract with the web server load balancer.

+#### 4.1c

-1. List the subcontracts needed on the PostGRES-load-balancer.
+List the subcontracts needed on the Postgres load balancer.

+---

+The Postgres load balancer will need subcontracts with each of the three Postgres servers.
+Each Postgres server will need a corresponding subcontract with the Postgres load balancer.

 ### 4.2 (2 points)

 You decide to beef up your web server with 2 more nodes.
 What changes will you need to make to ensure that the client requests can utilize the two new nodes?

+---

+The web server load balancer will need two more subcontracts for each of the newly added web servers.
+The newly added web servers will need subcontracts for the web server load balancer.

 ### 4.3 (2 points)

-You now need to access the PostGRES database from the web service.
+You now need to access the Postgres database from the web service.
 What changes do you need to make to the system?

+---

+The five web servers will each need a subcontract with the Postgres load balancer.
+The Postgres load balancer will need a subcontract to handle web server requests.

 ## 5. EJB (10 points)